mvolkmann/blog/src/flutter.md

   @override
   Widget build(BuildContext context) {
     return MaterialApp(
       // This is a one-line description used by devices
       // to identify the app for users.
       // On Android titles appear above task manager app snapshots
       // displayed when users press the "recent apps" button.
       // On iOS this value is not used.
       title: 'My Title',
       theme: ThemeData(primarySwatch: Colors.amber),
-        home: const MyPage());
+      home: const MyPage(),
+    );
   }
 }